KraXen72/crankshaft/USERSCRIPTS.md

   The script executes as soon as possible. `body` most likely won't have any content in it yet.

 ## Utility functions
-you can define some properties on the javascript `this` object for stuff like load function, unload function, etc.
-> These function are not required, but highly recommended.
+Userscripts are executed with a custom javascript `this` object.
+It exposes some utilities and you can define some lifecycle functions.

 ### Unload function
 if you want users to be able to turn on and off your userscript without reloading the page, define a `this.unload` function.
+The `this.unload` function is not required, but highly recommended, because users can freely toggle your userscript on and off without reloading the page.
+That's why it's also important you try to undo all the stuff you do in the userscript.
 This function should **delete all elements you create**, **remove all eventlisteners** and basically **undo the changes you made to the game**.

 ```js